Skip to content

 Program Structure

 The conference will include several different types of sessions.
-Distinguished scholars will give keynote presentations on ACT’s potential for addressing social problems, setting the stage for conference themes.
+A keynote presentation on ACT’s potential for addressing social problems will set the stage for conference themes.
 Research presentations will review recently completed work on specific social problems and intervention strategies.
 Roundtables will provide a low-cost, high-return opportunity to share and receive feedback on work in planning or in progress.
 Incubator sessions will create space to develop new and invest in existing research collaborations.
 An interactive workshop will provide attendees with practical tools to develop and implement ACT-based interventions in their respective fields.

 I also hope to develop a program structure that will support the inclusion, visibility, and advancement of early career scholars.
 The conference will provide opportunities for feedback on completed research and work in progress, formal and informal connections with ACT community members at various career stages, and investment in new and existing collaborations.
 Limited funding support will be available to assist with travel and lodging costs for early career scholars and others on the program on the basis of need.
 I plan to cover select expenses for all attendees (e.g., breakfast and lunch Friday through Sunday, Saturday evening reception with light fare).
 Please reach out with any questions about costs or funding needs.